 - #1 in customer satisfaction according to JD Power and Associates

 - 500+ local branches for in-person assistance

-- Good banking services: savings, CDs, money market and free checking accounts (free ATM withdrawals, VISA check card, and first order of checks free)
+- Good banking services: savings, CDs, money market, and free checking account that comes with free ATM withdrawals, VISA check card, and first order of checks

 - Free streaming quotes, including Level II